Ethan Allen (armsmaker): Percussion revolvers

-The bar-hammer revolver is an interesting type.
-It is uncertain when production began or ended.
+It is uncertain when production of the bar-hammer revolver began or ended.
 The 1845 patent on the bar-hammer is the same as on the pepperbox and some single-shot pistol models.
 It is likely some number of years after 1845 before this type was produced.
-A patent for (oddly enough) Rollin White was issued in 1858 that pictured a modified Allen bar-hammer revolver.
+A patent for Rollin White was issued in 1858 that pictured a modified Allen bar-hammer revolver.
 This would seem to indicate that production started no later than 1856–1857.
 However, it is possible that production started several years earlier.
 Production almost certainly ended before the end of the Wheelock era (c 1864).
 This is based on no more than the logic of simplifying production.
-In 1861, it is possible that Allen produced the bar-hammer, side-hammer, and center-hammer percussion revolvers as well as the rimfire and lipfire cartridge revolvers simultaneously!
+In 1861, it is possible that Allen produced the bar-hammer, side-hammer, and center-hammer percussion revolvers as well as the rimfire and lipfire cartridge revolvers simultaneously.
 Because demand from the Civil War was consuming just about any arm produced, it would have made sense to cease production of the less advanced models.
 The lineage of the pepperbox is clear in the cylinder design, grip design, standard-style trigger, and patented bar hammer double-action design.
-This may represent a simple design evolution, as the double-action pepperbox 'pocket pistols' were very popular in the market.
+This may represent a simple design evolution, as the double-action pepperbox 'pocket pistols' were very popular.
 Allen may have been counting on visual and functional design similarity to help sell these revolvers.
-The design may also be very thoughtful in regards to avoiding patent issues.
+The design may also have been intended to avoid patent issues.
 By incorporating his unchallenged 1845 patent for the bar-hammer double-action mechanism, Allen may have wished to avoid any patent infringement problems from Colt for his own revolving mechanism if the revolver was produced before the expiry of the Colt patent in 1857.
 Considering all of the evidence that Allen was a thoughtful and frugal businessman, it may simply demonstrate that using common parts was less expensive than designing new ones.
 The finish was blued, with wood grips as standard, though ivory could be had for an extra cost.
 The Allen bar-hammer is quite advanced in that pulling the trigger advances the cylinder, cocks the hammer, and drops the hammer, firing the weapon.
-The cylinder can be removed for cleaning with the removal of the cylinder pin.
+The cylinder can be removed for cleaning by removing the cylinder pin.
 A separate ramrod would be needed for loading.
 The cylinder would likely be removed for loading, so reloading under duress is not practical.
 The author finds these revolvers aesthetically pleasing and very practical for a pocket pistol.
 This style was manufactured and sold in three different sizes.